rawfalafel/darkforest/README.md

 # darkforest
-Dark Forest Game on Blockchain
+Dark Forest Game on Blockchain.
+Follow these steps in order to make things work:

 # compile and deploy smart contracts to local blockchain
 you need `truffle` and `ganache-cli` installed with `npm install -g`. if you are having troubles try `sudo npm install -g`.

 then run `./local-deploy`. this compiles the solidity contracts with truffle, starts running a local blockchain with ganache-cli, and then deploy the contracts to the blockchain.

+# get necessary packages
+we depend on a few packages which handle snark-related computation. `npm install -g snarkjs` and `npm install -g circom` to install `snarkjs` and `circom` programs.

+several of our compile scripts also use tools from the `websnark` and `circomlib` libraries. `npm install` in `./client` to make these available.

 # generate zkSNARK keys
 before the webapp works, you'll need to run `./compile.sh` in both `circuits/init` and `circuits/move`.
-This generates proving keys and puts them in the appropriate places.
+This generates proving keys and puts them in the appropriate places in the project.

 # client
-remember to `npm install` in `./client`
+remember to `npm install` in `./client`.

 you should run `touch ./client/src/local_contract_addr.js` to create this gitignored file. this is a file that keeps the contract address of the DarkForestCore contract on your local blockchain. `./local-deploy` will automatically write to this file.